Workers who operate or work near hydraulic excavators and backhoe loaders are

 at risk of being struck by the machine or its components or by excavator

 buckets that detach from the excavator stick.
-The US National Institute for
+The fatalities include deaths

-(2) being struck by quick-disconnect excavator buckets that unexpectedly detach
+or components of the equipment, struck by excavator buckets that unexpectedly

-AplusA-online.de - Source: European Agency for Safety and Health at Work
+AplusA-online.de - Source: National Institute for Occupational Safety and Health (NIOSH)